superarts/xcassets-filler/README.md

+# About this fork

+Cloudinary support will be added.

 # xcassets-filler

 Hate to create a bunch of app icon files with different sizes and drag them one by one into asset catalog?
 Then this might be helpful for you.